We stand on the shoulders of creative giants. Give yourself a boost with these twelve articles.

-Thank you to Joy of Museums for this wonderful commentary on The Gates of Hell.
+Thank you to Joy of Museums for this photograph and commentary about Young Mother in the Grotto by Rodin.

 To continue reading this article, click here.

 Nudge your creativity into action with these wonderful ideas:

 “Beauty is truth; truth beauty.” ~John Keats

 - It’s hard to love all your colors the same.
 Favorites emerge.
 What’s yours?

 - How a massive sculpture for Burning Man was created.